metocean/api-conventions/README.md

 lev=100
 ```

-# Mime types
+# MIME types
-APIs must include correct MIME tyeps in their responses and these correspond to the internal definitions used by the MDS.
+APIs must include correct MIME types in their responses and these correspond to the internal definitions used by the MDS.
 Accepted types include [all standard media types](http://www.iana.org/assignments/media-types/media-types.xhtml) and the following extensions:

 * application/vnd.wmo.grib+binary